Bro-tec/WeatherForecast/README.md

 ## First u need to get the get stations.csv
 Run the file get_DWD_data.py in the folder CollectData
 #### or
-load the data from **[Google Drive](https://drive.google.com/drive/folders/1a8JoFlJ9xNWByvjP25ytz66WRIDUyy0E?usp=sharing)** and save it into the Weatherpredicter folder.
+load the station.csv from **[Google Drive](https://drive.google.com/drive/folders/1a8JoFlJ9xNWByvjP25ytz66WRIDUyy0E?usp=sharing)** and save it into the Weatherpredicter folder.

 <br>